 Luke continued coaching Joel for another two years with great success, before returning to his role exclusively directing Billabong’s major surf events around the globe.

 In 2016 Luke began coaching Courtney Conlogue, one of the rising stars on the WSL women’s tour.

-Luke is a passionate waterman and has partnerships with iconic brands in the surf industry including Chilli Surfboards, Axxe wetsuits and Electric eyewear.
+Luke is a passionate waterman and has partnerships with iconic brands in the surf industry including FCS, Axxe wetsuits and Electric eyewear.
 He continues to play a pivotal role in research and development for his sponsors, something he is very passionate and inspired about.